m-ingram/dataviz-challenge/README.md

 # dataviz-challenge
-UofM Bootcamp mod 5 challenge
+UofM Bootcamp mod 5 challenge.
+My summary and analysis of the data is contained in 'pymaceuticals_starter_ingram.ipynb'.